ShaunCurtis/Blazr.Demo.Routing/detail.md

 `PageLocker` is a UI component that interacts with the browser.

-It injects the `JsRuntime` and `IBlazrNavigationManager`.
+It injects `JsRuntime` and `IBlazrNavigationManager`.

 1. It Registers a handler on the NavigationManager's `LockStateChanged` event.
 This drives `SetPageExitCheck` which activates or de-activates the browser `beforeunload` event listener - JS code below.
-2. When `beforeunload` is active `AgentExitAttempt` is wired up to any attempt to exit and drives the event into the NavigationManager to trigger the `BrowserExitAttempted` event.
+2. When `beforeunload` is active `AgentExitAttempt` is wired up so any attempt to exit drives the event into the NavigationManager and raises the `BrowserExitAttempted` event.

 ```csharp
 public class PageLocker : ComponentBase, IDisposable